readium/webpub-manifest/README.md

 A manifest <span class="rfc">must</span> contain a `readingOrder` sub-collection.

-Other resources that are required to render the publication <span class="rfc">should</span> be listed in `resources` collection.
+Other resources that are required to render the publication <span class="rfc">should</span> be listed in `resources`.

 All resources listed in `readingOrder` and `resources` <span class="rfc">must</span> indicate their media type using `type`.

-*Example 1: Reading order and resources*
+*Example 1: Reading order and list of resources*

 ```json
 "readingOrder": [